JethroPowers/expense_tracker/README.md

 The Expense tracker is python flask API that tracks the expenses of a user and is able to generate monthly and yearly reports

+## Documentation
+The documentation can be found at https://expensetracker.docs.apiary.io

 ## Pre-requisites
 * [Python 3.7](https://www.python.org/downloads/release/python-379/)
 * [Git](https://git-scm.com/downloads)